foundersandcoders/our-site-v3/src/forms/apply.md

     label: What is the URL of your application website?
     info: Please make sure you're submitting the hosted, live link of your website, and not a link to your GitHub repository.
     example: "E.g. https://my-name.github.io/my-site"
+  - id: feedback
+    label: Application feedback
+    type: confirm
+    confirmLabel: I understand I will not receive feedback on my application
+    info: |
+      According to our "About" page, [we don't provide individualised feedback](https://www.foundersandcoders.com/about/#can-you-tell-me-why-i-wasn-t-admitted-or-give-me-feedback-on-my-application).
+We have, however broken that rule several times in the past and with hindsight, this was a mistake.
+Moving forward, we're reenforcing the no individualised feedback rule.

+      Beyond this though, we do always try to make the selection process transparent.
+We will communicate to all applicants on Slack: how many applications we've received, how many applicants we are planning on interviewing, as well as how the interview will be structured.
+However, like any admissions process, ours is far from perfect and we know we can make mistakes along the way.

+      Our selection process is not based on selecting individuals, but rather a group of sixteen people who we think will work well together and prioritise cooperative learning.
+If you'd like to learn a little about the kinds of people we're looking for, [you can read more here](https://www.foundersandcoders.com/apply/#what-kind-of-people-are-we-looking-for).
+Our decisions on who is invited for an interview are largely based on our observations of existing interactions between applicants either through our meet-ups or Slack channels, as well as your application website.
+If you haven't finished the course requirements by the application deadline, we are unlikely to invite you for an interview.

+      Our programme is, to this date, still very oversubscribed.
+We understand that people will be justifiably disappointed when they're not selected for an interview given the time and effort you all will have put into the application process.
+However, please know that if your end goal is to become a software developer, then you have not wasted your time and effort in completing our course requirements: joining Founders and Coders is just one of many pathways to becoming a developer.
 ---

 This application is for the London programme starting on March 8 and ending on July 9, 2021.